 Identifying and understanding the resources available to support family members with disabilities takes time, but is essential.
 This is particularly important in the area of finances.
 A brief outline of some programs that are available to individuals with disabilities are outlined below.

 Supplemental Security Income (SSI) provides monthly financial support to individuals 18+ with a qualifying disability and limited financial resources.
 Children under 18 may qualify if they live at home and the parents’ financial resources are limited.
 In general, individual assets should be below $2,000.
+A helpful brochure, “What You Need To Know About Your Supplemental Security Income (SSI) When You Turn 18” is available here.
 Always consult with the Social Security Administration directly to discuss your specific circumstances and if you meet the income/asset guidelines for this program.

 For more information on how SSI works, who is eligible and how to apply, visit their website.

 Social Security Disability Insurance (SSDI) pays monthly benefits to individuals with a medical impairment (physical or mental) that keeps them from working AND who have paid enough into Social Security taxes through working in the past.
 An adult child (age 18+) may qualify for benefits on a parent’s earnings record, if the child has a disability that started before age 22.
 The amount of SSDI depends on the wages of the worker and is not based on income/assets.

 For more information on disability benefits, visit their website

 You can apply for all Social Security disability benefits online, by phone, or in person.